dieg666/graphBot/README.md

 ```
 > An example of the input can be found at [here](http://gebakx.github.io/QuizBot/#compilador)

-The digraph is saved in folder [GeneratedEnquestes](GeneratedEnquestes) and the representation of it can be found [GeneratedGraphs](GeneratedGraphs) as a png.
+The digraph is saved in folder [GeneratedData/GeneratedEnquestes](GeneratedData/GeneratedEnquestes) and the representation of it can be found [GeneratedData/GeneratedGraphs](GeneratedData/GeneratedGraphs) as a png.
 > Note that the saved data has the id of the Quiz as filename.
 ### Telegram Bot
 ###### This section will show how to execute the Telegram Bot.
 A file was created for the bot in folder bot: [bot.py](bot/bot.py)
-It handles everything, from inlineKeyboards to getting our pickles local storage...
+It handles everything, from inlineKeyboards to getting our local pickles...
 The execution is quite simple:
 ```
 python bot.py